 1. Know Your Renewal Requirements

-2. Attend Continuing Education Courses
+2. Identify Continuing Education Courses

 Many states have varying continuing education (CE) requirements if it is your first time renewing your real estate license.
 If your state does not have additional requirements for first-time renewals, you may have post-licensing course requirements.
-Subsequent real estate renewals for agents and brokers usually have a decreased amount of credit requirements.
+Subsequent real estate renewals for agents and brokers usually have a decreased number of credit requirements.

 The four types of continuing education requirements are:

-First Time Renewal Courses
+First-time Renewal Courses

 Subsequent Renewal Courses

-State-Specific Mandatory and Elective Courses
+State-specific Mandatory & Elective Courses

 There are hundreds of other elective course topics from various online real estate schools.
 When you purchase continuing education courses online, make sure you consider the elective topics and how they will help you grow your real estate business.